The Best Way Out Is Always Through

 Where do unhealthy escape patterns come from?

 On the more worrisome end of the spectrum, there's the escape artist who uses alcohol, drugs or another vice to distract you from unbearable human emotions.
 Escaping to a movie or a concert is one thing, but drowning your sorrows at the local bar every evening has much more dire consequences.
-Escaping to the fantasy world of your dreams is one thing, but teetering on the brink of insanity or checking out of this world through suffering of a mental illness is another thing entirely.
+Escaping to the fantasy world of your dreams is one thing, but teetering on the brink of insanity or checking out of this world through suffering from a mental illness is another thing entirely.

 Unhealthy escape patterns are the poisonous fumes of a short-circuited Neptune.
 I see it every single day as an astrologer, and also as a human being.
 Neptune, the planet that dissolves boundaries and allows us to connect to that divine spark, is also the planet that blurs our vision as we travel through life's more slippery roads.
 If you have Neptune making a tense aspect to a planet in your birth chart it can spiritualize you, but it can also morph you into a wobbly version of yourself by tricking you into thinking it's OK to erode the essential structures of this physical world your soul is forced to live in.